 After over four years of working on a memoir, he released "Acid for the Children" in November 2019, which details his life before the Red Hot Chili Peppers.

 Flea is an avid Lakers fan, and can often be spotted at games with his bandmates.
 He's also a fan of English football team Sheffield United.

 Real Estate: Flea owns and has owned a number of properties in Los Angeles over the years.
 For example, in 2008 he bought a home in Los Feliz neighborhood for $3.9 million.
 He sold this house in 2010 for $6 million to Jack Black.
-In July 2011 they bought another Los Feliz home for $4.45 which the sold in 2014 for $6 million.
-He then bought an home in Los Feliz in 2014 for $2.5 million which he listed for sale in mid-2018 for a shade under $3 million.
+In July 2011 Flea bought another Los Feliz home for $4.45.
+He sold this home in 2014 for $6 million.
+That same year he yet another home in Los Feliz, this one for $2.5 million, which he listed for sale in mid-2018 for a shade under $3 million.

 In November 2020 Flea paid $7.5 million for a home in Malibu's most-desirable neighborhood, the Malibu Colony.
 Believe it or not, for $7.5 million, the home is not even 2,000 square-feet and it's not actually on the oceanfront side of the street:

 |Date of Birth:||Oct 16, 1962 (58 years old)|